 Find a thesis supervisor

-A professor must be authorized by a Faculty to supervise theses.
+Thesis supervisors must be authorized by their Faculty to supervise theses.

 A professor is not obligated to take on a student if he or she feels the match-up would not be a good one, or if the professor lacks lab space, time or funding.